 Networks and collaborations are becoming increasingly important; the world is changing, so is diplomacy.
 The rapid evolution of new technology in the 21st century offers both challenges and great opportunities.
-To meet these challenges the Embassies of the Netherlands and Sweden collaborate to set up co-creative events that can approach issues of global relevance through ideation and design processes.
+To meet these challenges, diplomats from the Netherlands and Sweden regularly collaborate with other actors to set up co-creative events that can approach issues of global relevance through ideation and design processes.

 #DiploHack combines the specific know-how and skill sets of diplomats, social entrepreneurs, tech developers and designers, along with that of journalists, academics, NGOs and businesses to ‘hack’ traditional diplomatic problems in start-up style groups.